hedera-dev/setup-foundry-and-write-basic-unit-test/README.md

 # setup-foundry-and-write-basic-unit-test
-Learn to setup Foundry within a nodeJS project and test a Hedera Smart Contract
+Learn how to set up Foundry and use the Forge command-line tool to run your smart contract tests written in Solidity.